David-code-hub/fron-end-interview-assessment/README.md

 - Please don’t just copy the look of the snippets on LekkeSlaap, we want to see your original design and creativity 🙂 If you have any questions, please feel free to ask.

-## How I passed this part of the interviewing process?🫣
+## How I passed this part of the interviewing process?🏋️‍♀️

 Nothing too fancy—just rolled with plain HTML, CSS, and vanilla JS.
 My goal was to showcase that I can whip up good-looking, responsive websites using the basics, proving I know my stuff.
 And tossed in some JavaScript for functionality to finish it off.